jaegertracing/documentation/content/docs/next-release/_index.md

 If you can't find what you are looking for, or have an issue not covered here, we'd love to hear from you either on [Gitter chat](https://gitter.im/jaegertracing/Lobby), our [mailing list](https://groups.google.com/forum/#!forum/jaeger-tracing) or [Github](https://github.com/jaegertracing/jaeger/issues).

+If you are new to distributed tracing, please take a look at the [Related Links](#related-links) section below.

 ## About

 Jaeger, inspired by [Dapper][dapper] and [OpenZipkin](http://zipkin.io),